You're Not Alone (Chicago song)

 "You're Not Alone" is a song written by Jim Scott and recorded by the band Chicago for their 1988 album Chicago 19, with Bill Champlin singing lead vocals.
-When released as a single early the following year, the song peaked at #10 on the U.S. Billboard Hot 100 and #9 on the U.S. Cash Box Top 100.
+When released as a single early the following year, the song peaked at No. 10 on the U.S. Billboard Hot 100 and No. 9 on the U.S. Cash Box Top 100.

 There are two versions of the song: the album version and a radio remix with additional production.
-The radio remix version features more prominent guitar work by studio guitarist and former Giant lead vocalist and guitarist Dann Huff.
+The radio remix version features more prominent guitar work by studio guitarist Dann Huff.

+For the week of 28 January 1989, "You're Not Alone" was the most added song to contemporary hit radio stations reporting to Billboard.
+A music video was created for the song, which was directed by Richard Levine and produced by David Naylor.
+The music video was filmed at Raleigh Studios and includes a mixture of performance footage and exterior shots.